 The Centers for Medicare & Medicaid Services (or CMS) annually updates Medicare skilled nursing facility prospective payment system rates and other policies.
 On August 6, 2013, CMS published its final Medicare skilled nursing facility payment rate update for fiscal year 2014, which began on October 1, 2013.
 CMS estimates that the final rule will increase aggregate Medicare skilled nursing facility payments by \$470 million, or 1.3%, compared to fiscal year 2013 levels.
 Specifically, under the final rule, Medicare rates are updated to reflect a 2.3% market basket increase that is reduced by a 0.5 percentage point "multifactor productivity adjustment" (described below), and that is further reduced by a 0.5 percentage point forecast error correction.
-CMS also rebased the SNF market basket to reflect fiscal year 2010 data and made other policy changes.
+CMS also rebased the skilled nursing facility payment update on July 31, 2014.
+Under the final rule, Medicare rates will be updated by 2%, based on a 2.5% market basket increase that is reduced by a 0.5 percentage point multifactor productivity adjustment.
+CMS estimates that the final rule will increase aggregate Medicare skilled nursing facility payment rupdate on July 31, 2014.
+Under the final rule, Medicare rates will be updated by 2%, based on a 2.5% market basket increase that is reduced by a 0.5 percentage point multifactor productivity adjustment.
+CMS estimates that the final rule will increase aggregate Medicare payments to skilled nursing facilities by \$750 million.
 There can be no assurance that future regulations modifying Medicare skilled nursing facility payment rates will not have an adverse effect on the financial condition of our borrowers and lessees which could, in turn, adversely impact the timing or level of their payments to us.